 Have you ever had the opportunity to design patterns for the gift bag industry?
 In this post we’ll explore how you can begin to create pattern designs for gift bags.

-We recently had the honor of sharing MaryJane Mitchell’s hour long presentation on designing for the gift bag industry with our Textile Design Lab members.
+We recently had the honor of sharing MaryJane Mitchell’s hour long presentation on creating pattern designs for the gift bag industry with our Textile Design Lab members.
 MaryJane is one of our industry experts within the Lab and has tons of experience designing for this market, and particularly gift bags for children and baby.
 Because this presentation was so inspiring and informative, we wanted to share a few key takeaways and current trends for anyone interested in designing for gift bags!

 Present your work in collections–most gift bag companies want to see four bags that work well together and could be shown side by side on the sales floor.